gallo-json/self-driving-robot/README.md

 ## Questions

-### Why can't you just use YOLOv4-tiny?
+### Why not YOLOv4-tiny?

-Probably be better to do so.
 YOLOv4-tiny is much smaller than YOLOv3 but I would have to train a new model again.
+YOLOv4 and v5 models are trained in a different manner.

-### Why is the PyTorch model better than the TensorRT engine?
+### Why does the PyTorch model perform better than the TensorRT engine?

 I have no clue, they're using same CUDA device, same inference dimensions, same YOLO cfg file, etc. But I'm not complaining since its easier to deploy alongside the other road following PyTorch model.